Trauma Informed Care in Nursing

 3. Can you discuss what adverse childhood experiences can lead to?

-The trauma informed approach was born out of the research on adverse childhood experiences.
-The research showed that the more adverse childhood experiences that took place in the patient’s life, the more it affected their mental and physical health; even leading to early death.
+The trauma-informed approach was born out of the research on adverse childhood experiences.
+The study showed that the more adverse childhood experiences that took place in the patient’s life, the more it affected their mental and physical health, even leading to early death.

-Trauma informed approach begins at the organizational level, where the culture must adapt to prevent re-traumatization.
-There are a few aspects that need to be incorporated into the organization’s training to accomplish the changes needed.
+A trauma-informed approach begins at the organizational level, where the culture must adapt to prevent re-traumatization.
+A few aspects need to be incorporated into the organization’s training to accomplish the needed changes.

-The organization must put on trauma glasses and view the healthcare team through the trauma lens.
-There is a direct correlation between trauma and mental health; this needs to be acknowledged, accepted, and viewed as part of the care plan.
+The organization must wear trauma glasses and view the healthcare team through the trauma lens.
+There is a direct correlation between trauma and mental health; this needs to be acknowledged, accepted, and considered as part of the care plan.

-In order for the trauma informed approach to be effective, the organization must realize that trauma expands beyond Post Traumatic Stress Disorder (PTSD).
-Rather, trauma incorporates a multitude of differing issues that can include mental, emotional, physical, and other multiple trauma sources.
+For the trauma-informed approach to be practical, the organization must realize that trauma expands beyond Post Traumatic Stress Disorder (PTSD).
+Instead, trauma incorporates a multitude of differing issues that can include mental, emotional, physical, and other trauma sources.

-The healthcare professional who is assessing the patient should be trained in recognizing the signs of trauma and, if disclosed, be able to respond appropriately in the moment.
-Training needs to be done with all front-line staff who the patient may confide in.
+The healthcare professional assessing the patient should be trained to recognize the signs of trauma and, if disclosed, respond appropriately in the moment.
+Training needs to be done with all front-line staff whom the patient may confide in.

-The healthcare team should be aware of resources that are available in the community and be able to refer the patient to those organizations.
-Being as trauma specific as possible so that the patient can connect in a meaningful way with this new support system.
-The organization should partner with these support groups to ensure easy transitioning from the institution to the community.
+The healthcare team should be aware of resources available in the community and be able to refer the patient to those organizations.
+The treatment should be as trauma-specific as possible so that the patient can connect in a meaningful way with this new support system.
+The organization should partner with these support groups to ensure an easy transition from the institution to the community.

-The team should also prioritize the principles of trauma informed care.
-For instance, to promote trustworthiness and transparency, the team could limit the number of healthcare providers who will ask the patient to repeat the story of their traumatic experience.
-Turning to more collaborative communication and relationships between the team and the patient; allowing the patient to be actively involved in their plan of care also promotes the trauma informed care principles.
+The team should also prioritize the principles of trauma-informed care.
+For instance, to promote trustworthiness and transparency, the team could limit the number of healthcare providers asking the patient to repeat the story of their traumatic experience.
+Turning to more collaborative communication and relationships between the team and the patient, allowing the patient to be actively involved in their care plan, also promotes the trauma-informed care principles.

-Promoting safety within the organization for both the patient and the healthcare team also helps to change the culture to one of a trauma informed approach.
-Trauma survivors could be approached and asked to help design, implement, and evaluate the trauma informed approach to be used.
-What better way to get to know your community resources than to actively partner with them to help meet the needs of the organization’s patients.
+Promoting safety within the organization for both the patient and the healthcare team also helps to change the culture to a trauma-informed approach.
+Trauma survivors could be approached and asked to help design, implement, and evaluate the trauma-informed approach.
+What better way to get to know your community resources than to actively partner with them to help meet the needs of the organization’s patients?

 It needs to be recognized that not all patients who show similar symptoms to those of past trauma have gone through a traumatic event.
-There is no cookie-cutter plan of care, and all patients must be properly assessed to determine what their plan of care will be (6).
+There is no cookie-cutter care plan, and all patients must be appropriately assessed to determine their plan of care (6).

 Ask yourself...